-Bonus: making this Western influenced Japanese comfort food classic is also a FANTASTIC way to use up some of the leftovers in your fridge that may have otherwise gone to waste.
+Bonus: making this Western influenced Japanese comfort food classic is also a great way to use up some of the leftovers in your fridge that may have otherwise gone to waste.

-Pulling phonetically from the two main parts of the dish, omurice (or more accurately OMU-RAISU – オムライス) is exactly what it sounds like.
-‘Omu’ from omelette, and ‘raisu’: rice.
+Pulling phonetically from the two main parts of the dish, omurice (pronounced omu-raisu) is exactly what it sounds like.
+‘Omu’ from omelette, and ‘raisu’ from rice.

 This type of Western flavored food in the Japanese cuisine lexicon is referred to as yōshoku – and is huge in Japan.